 This material was produced by PAPAA.
 Please be aware that research and development of treatments is ongoing.

-For the latest information or any amendments to this material, please contact us or visit our website: www. papaa.org.
-The site contains information on treatments and includes patient experiences and case histories.
+For the latest information or any amendments to this material, visit our website: www. papaa.org the site contains information on treatments and includes patient experiences and case histories.
 Original text written by David Chandler and Julie Chandler with assistance from medical and lay reviewers, August 1997.